catdevrandom/ankiaddon-wiktionarygrabber/README.md

 ## Installation

-Download the code and copy it to the Anki Add-On folder.
+Download the code and copy the contents of the "src" folder to the Anki Add-On folder.

 ## Usage